Frequently Asked Questions

 The Town of Apple Valley

-The Town of Apple Valley has adopted a new ordinance that states any home built after June of 2007 in zones R-SF and R-EQ CANNOT have any chain link fence in the front or front street side yards.
-Click the "Apple Valley fence height" links below to read more if this pertains to you.
-Check the APPLE VALLEY ZONING MAP to see which zone you fall in.
-Remember the new ordinance is only for homes built AFTER June of 2007.
-Yes, this seems very impractical as thousands of homes already have front yard chain links, and your neighbor's house that was built in 2006 can have something your new home can't: very unfortunate.
+The Town of Apple Valley has adopted a new ordinance stating that any home built after June 2007 in zones R-SF and R-EQ CANNOT have chain link fences in the front or front street side yards regardless of what the height is.
+If this date timeline applies to you, click the "Apple Valley fence height" links below to read more.
+Also, check the Apple Valley Zoning Map to see which zone you fall in.

 The City of Victorville

-NOTE: The City of Victorville amended their front yard chain link code in Feb.
-2015, lots under 1/2 acre in select areas are NOT allowed to have chain link in the front yard regardless of fence height.
+The City of Victorville amended its front yard chain link code in February 2015.
+Lots under 1/2 acre in select areas are NOT allowed to have chain link fences in the front yard regardless of fence height.
 The zoning that you are allowed to have chain link in the front yard is R-1B 1/2 (1/2 acre or more of land).
-You also are NOT allowed to fence in bare land on residential property in the City of Victorville.
-CITY OF VICTORVILLE ZONING MAP

 City/County Information Links

-Are you still wondering how high a fence can be in California?
-For your convenience, click the links below for local city info on chain link fence height:
+If you still have questions on how high a fence can go in California, click the links below for more information.

 Apple Valley